What does an asset designer do?

 A good knowledge of the history of objects and excellent drawing abilities are valuable skills for an Asset Designer.
 They must have a passion for drawing everyday objects in intricate detail and an interest in audio design.
 Because of the pure volume of work to be done by Asset Designers they must be able to work quickly to accommodate the production pipeline schedule.

-Employers may look for the following skills in an Asset Designer
+Film and game companies may look for the following skills in an asset designer

 - Strong illustration, digital painting and conceptual skills